-My first priority in measuring success is that of confidence-building.
+- Students are becoming more confident: My first priority in measuring success is that of confidence-building.
 It’s also how I measure my own effectiveness as a teacher.
 The first thing I’d want to use any tool for would be that of building up confidence and self-esteem in students.
 Some student are socially confident, but not confident about academia or language learning.
 Other students are good academically, but have trouble feeling part of the group or expressing what they’ve learnt, due to timidity or feelings of social inadequacy.
 Academically bright students can fail in language learning because fluency depends upon communication, lots of speaking and not being afraid to make mistakes.
 More extroverted students, on the other hand, may be so involved in talking without thinking that they may get lots of practice but not learn from mistakes and fail to stop and listen to others.

 Coursebooks cannot inherently provide personalized opportunities for growth, but technology, I would argue, is inherently personalized.
 When I say this I’m referring to what I call ‘blank canvas’ tools.
 Tools that offer challenge, as students must produce, record, listen, speak, write, share, comment, summarize, transform the materials and content themselves.